 Collision Hulls in 3ds Max for Source

-A collision hull (also known as a collision mesh or simply hull) is a simplified version of your model that is used for collision detection.
+A collision hull (also known as a physics model, collision mesh or simply hull) is a simplified version of your model that is used for collision detection.
 By being a simplified version of the model, it saves the game engine all the effort of detecting collisions on complex shapes.

 Things To Know